JRI's Board of Trustees Announces CEO Transition

-GROW Greenhouses
+GROW Greenhouse

 Gardening Resources of Wellness, affectionately known as "Grow," is a program offered by JRI (Justice Resource Institute) that is dedicated to exploring the benefits of horticultural therapy and nature-based approaches.
 At its core, Grow is on a mission to help clients reconnect with themselves by harnessing our deep, innate connection with nature.